msimonides/fav-progress-icon/README.md

 Where to Get the Icons?
 -----------------------

-Create the images by hand or use the provided [icon generator](https://msimonides.github.io/fav-progress-icon/icon-generator.html).
+Either create the individual images in a graphics program or use the provided [icon generator](https://msimonides.github.io/fav-progress-icon/icon-generator.html).
 The number of the images is up to you, just make sure to provide it to the `FavProgressIcon` constructor.

 Credits
 -------